Answer:

+While this might seem like all you need to do to move forward, there’s more to successfully owning and running a business under your new name.
 You need to trademark your registered business name, assuming you are using it as a brand name, to make it uniquely yours and secure the greatest legal protection available.

+Having a registered trademark for your business means that only you can use and benefit from your business name for the products you sell and the services you provide.
 That is, a trademark registration gives you intellectual property rights in your name and safeguards it, protecting you from fraud or competitors who want to reap the benefits of all your brand building without your consent.

+Many new business owners think just registering with their state protects them, but it isn’t enough if they’re also going to use it as their brand name.
 Federal trademark registration is the best way to protect your brand from being subject to unfair competition, legal trouble, and lost credibility.

-When Amicus Mutual Insurance Company approached us, they needed a name change—quick.
+When Amicus Mutual Insurance Company approached us, they needed a name change – quick.
 A competitor was threatening legal action for trademark infringement, plus Amicus wanted to revamp its company image and win back customers.

 We helped them come up with a new business name, StoneTrust Commercial Insurance Company, and start the trademark registration process so that: